rangeengine/Range-Engine-Docs/source/manual/editors/properties/render.rst

 Some of the options showed here may behave differently according to the conditions, as there are two separate game "players" for previewing the game during development.
-Note that while UPBGE is running in either player, the computer's mouse and keyboard are captured by the game and by default, the mouse cursor is not visible (this can be changed in the :ref:`Display panel <editors-properties-render-display>` of this tab).
+Note that while RanGE is running in either player, the computer's mouse and keyboard are captured by the game and by default, the mouse cursor is not visible (this can be changed in the :ref:`Display panel <editors-properties-render-display>` of this tab).
 To exit the game, press the :kbd:`Esc` key.

-.. note:: Make sure that the render engine is set to **UPBGE** when attempting to set these controls, otherwise this description will not apply to what you see!
+.. note:: Make sure that the render engine is set to **Range Engine** when attempting to set these controls, otherwise this description will not apply to what you see!

 In **Render** tab, there are several panels available, as shown.
 Each one can be expanded